 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.

-The Directors have not come across any significant areas where critical judgement are involved in applying the Group's accounting policies.
+Critical judgements in applying accounting policies